-No one knows exactly when the first bullfights took place, but togyu is believed to date as far back as the sixteenth century, when they began as a form of entertainment for the islanders to celebrate the joy of completing the harvest.
-Originally, the bulls were the same ones used for rice cultivation, but they later began to be bred specifically for togyu.
-After World War II, the matches became more organized and started to be held as regular entertainment events.
+No one knows exactly when the first bullfights took place, but togyu is believed to date as far back as the sixteenth century, when the matches began as a form of entertainment for the islanders to celebrate the joy of completing the harvest.
+Originally, the bulls were the same ones used in the paddies for rice cultivation, but they later began to be bred specifically for togyu.
+After World War II, the system became more organized, and matches began to be held as regular entertainment events.
 There are seven bullfighting rings on the island; the largest ones have dome roofs and tiered spectator seating.